Sandeep-vishwakarma-sfdc/PayMinds/README.md

 > pip install -r requirements.txt

-Hafta uses MySQL as a backend , but you are free to use any.
+PayMinds uses MySQL as a backend , but you are free to use any.
 Just change the the Database URI in config.py

 > python ./run.py
 ## Issues and Requests